webyda/skick/README.md

 collection of websocket handlers called *sessions* and *subsessions* as well as so called *handshake sequences*.
 These are abstractions of lower level actor functionality, to which websocket connections have been affixed. the exact details are complicated enough to warrant their own chapter, but these special actors live in their own universe, which is managed by the websocket actor.
+The Websocket actor also ensures that the actors associated with the connection live and die together, and that they are both stopped when the connection terminates.

 ## The Session and the Subsession
 In the previous sections, we discussed features that live, so to speak,